Personal Finance

 Final Thoughts: Tipping Statistics

-Tipping is an interesting social phenomenon that has been around for centuries and continues to this day—but exactly how much do we tip?
+Tipping represents a fascinating social phenomenon spanning centuries and continuing today—but exactly how much do we tip?

-From waiters and bartenders to valets and taxi drivers, we now know that there is quite a bit of variation when it comes to tipping percentages across different types of services as well as differences between genders and generations.
+From waiters and bartenders to valets and taxi drivers, considerable variation exists in tipping percentages across different services, along with notable differences between genders and generations.

-While there isn’t one definitive answer when it comes to proper tipping etiquette, understanding these statistics can help you make better decisions about how much you should be leaving for any given service!
+While no definitive answer exists for proper tipping etiquette, understanding these statistics can help you make informed decisions about appropriate gratuity for any service!

 Kevin Martin